 In order to install the new ST suspension sway bars, Galuska and Goodson used a 16 mm socket and ratchet to tighten it up.
 Then, they headed underneath the car to fasten the pieces in place.
 It always helps to have an extra set of hands (and light!) when getting down on the ground.
 So, keep that pro tip in mind if you want to perform similar work independently.

 When installing the sway bars, line up the arms the same way it is reflected in the image above.
 Once you have the correct angle, you will connect and tighten it to make sure it is as secure as possible.

 DON’T GO BRAKING MY CAR

 The most exciting part of working on a project car like a Nissan 350Z is considering the end result.
-Having the final product in mind is a natural motivator, and at this point, we are envisioning a Ricky Bobby situation, the car will need high-performing brakes so we can stop… When we have to.
+Having the final product in mind is a natural motivator, and at this point, we are envisioning a Ricky Bobby situation because we want to go fast.
+Ultimately, the car will need high-performing brakes so we can stop… When we have to.